Aczheng-cai/GSORB-SLAM/README.md

 💡 We provide a script (located at `~/GSORB_SLAM/scripts/run_*.sh`) to run the process—simply update the dataset path.

 ```
-source run_tum.sh
+bash scripts/run_tum.sh
 ```

+Run all datasets `bash run.sh`.
+The results are saved in `~/GSORB_SLAM/experiments`.

 ### 📊Evaluation

 You need to modify the YAML file: `Dataset.name` specifies the result folder, and `Dataset.path` specifies the ground truth path.
-Then，
+Then,

 ```
 python scripts/replay.py --yamlPath "your_yaml_path"